MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strength-advanced-options.md

 ## FIDO2 security key advanced options
 You can restrict the usage of FIDO2 security keys based on their Authenticator Attestation GUIDs (AAGUIDs).
 This capability allows administrators to require a FIDO2 security key from a specific manufacturer in order to access the resource.
-To require a specific FIDO2 security key, first complete the steps to create a [custom authentication strength](concept-authentication-strengths.md#custom-authentication-strengths).
+To require a specific FIDO2 security key, first create a custom authentication strength.
 Then select **FIDO2 Security Key**, and click **Advanced options**.

 :::image type="content" border="true" source="./media/concept-authentication-strengths/key.png" alt-text="Screenshot showing Advanced options for FIDO2 security key.":::